Lifetimes, origins, and references

 will be added in a future release.

-You can assign a Reference
+You can assign a Pointer

 to a variable, but you need to use the dereference